Early modern literature: Europe

 A new spirit of science and investigation in Europe was part of a general upheaval in human understanding, which began with the discovery of the New World in 1492 and continues through the subsequent centuries, even up to the present day.

 The form of writing now commonplace across the world—the novel—originated from the early modern period and grew in popularity in the next century.
 Before the modern novel became established as a form there first had to be a transitional stage when "novelty" began to appear in the style of the epic poem.

 Plays for entertainment (as opposed to religious enlightenment) returned to Europe's stages in the early modern period.
-William Shakespeare is the most notable of the early modern playwrighters, but numerous others made important contributions, including Pierre Corneille, Molière, Jean Racine, Pedro Calderón de la Barca, Lope de Vega and Christopher Marlowe.
+William Shakespeare is the most notable of the early modern playwrights, but numerous others made important contributions, including Pierre Corneille, Molière, Jean Racine, Pedro Calderón de la Barca, Lope de Vega and Christopher Marlowe.
 From the 16th to the 18th century commedia dell'arte performers improvised in the streets of Italy and France.
 Some Commedia dell'arte plays were written down.
 Both the written plays and the improvisation were influential upon literature of the time, particularly upon the work of Molière.
 Shakespeare drew upon the arts of jesters and strolling players in creating new style comedies.
 All the parts, even the female ones, were played by men (en travesti) but that would change, first in France and then in England too, by the end of the 17th century.